cchen17/machine-learning_house-prices/README.md

 **AmesDF_Multicollinearity_Feature_Reduction** -- Checking the processed DF for signs of multicollinearity and correlation between features.
 Also performing AIC feature selection algorithm associated with Run 1.

-**AmesDF_FeatureSelection_AfterManualRemoval** -- Multicollinearity and correlation check of processed data from Run 2, and Feature Engineering for Run 2 using a random feature selection algoritm to minomize AIC.
+**AmesDF_FeatureSelection_AfterManualRemoval** -- Multicollinearity and correlation check of processed data from Run 2, and Feature Engineering for Run 2 using a random feature selection algoritm to minimize AIC.

 **Feature_Engineering_Lasso** -- Use of Lasso algorithm to choose optimal lambda values and engineer exlusion list of features whose coefficients decrease to 0 after regularization penalty.
 Features were normalized using min/max standardization to avoid bias